rhadamanthe/host-grabber-pp/docs/en/hosts-definition.md

 * The HTML entity for `<` must be written `&lt;`.
 * The HTML entity for `>` must be written `&gt;`.
 * The HTML entity for `&` must be written `&amp;`.

+### Explore the Current Page Only

+Using a regular expression allows to find what pages to explore.
+But sometimes, you just want to exploire the current page.
+`_$CURRENT$_` is the solution then.

+It allows to apply search patterns (XPath, replace, etc) on the current page.

 ## Search Patterns